 Success & Impact

-The Children’s Guild Alliance’s reputation is a testament to our visionary leadership, groundbreaking educational approach, and with generous support it should continue.
+The Children’s Guild’s reputation is a testament to our visionary leadership, groundbreaking educational approach, and with generous support it should continue.
 We are proud of our many achievements as we transform the way America cares for and educates its children.

 percent of the youth completing our Treatment Foster Care were able to return to a less restrictive environment.

 of students in our Therepeutic Group Homes for adolescents have been able to return to a less restrictive environment, many returning to their own homes.

 Under the leadership of Dr. Andrew L. Ross and our Transformation Education approach, The Children’s Guild has grown from a $6,000,000 organization in 1996 to a more than $88,000,000 organization in 2019.

 Julia Benford is a retired trauma technician with a lifetime of experience caring for people.
 She has a deep desire to help others and she shows that by being a big part of our Treatment Foster Care program.
 She has a deep desire to help others and she shows that by being a big part of our Treatment Foster Care program.
 She has been a part of the program for two-and-a-half years, fostering three children in that time.
 Mrs. Benford has taken on the responsibility to care for children most people would find difficult to handle and she cares for them as if they are her own.

 High school students who work face unique challenges.
 While they may thrive in the workforce and benefit from the financial gains and real-life experience of holding a job, they often have difficulty balancing work and school.
 They need educators who understand their situation and can help them stay on track to graduate.
 The Children’s Guild Alliance launched The Academy for Working Students (TAWS) to address the struggles of working high school seniors.
 The innovative TAWS program gives students the opportunity to create a flexible school schedule that fits around their work commitments.